nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: `toggle` to the `Patient` tab.
 List all patients using the `list` command.

     2. Test case: `tag -a 1 t/Immunocompromised`<br>
+       1. If the patient does not have a `Immunocompromised` tag
           Expected: A new tag `Immunocompromised` is added to the first patient.
 Details of the edited contact are shown in the status message.
+       2. If the patient has a `Immunocompromised` tag
+          Expected: No tag is added to the patient.
+Response box displays error message: "The tag already exists."

     3. Test case: `tag -a 1 t/`<br>
        Expected: No tag is added to the patient.
 Response box displays error message: "A tag must be provided."